Textualize/textual/docs/guide/CSS.md

     Variables can only be used in the _values_ of a CSS declaration.
 You cannot, for example, refer to a variable inside a selector.

 Variables can refer to other variables.
+Variables that you define in a stylesheet stay scoped to that stylesheet.
+If your app loads multiple CSS files via `CSS_PATH`, a variable from one file is not automatically available in the files that follow it.
+To share values across stylesheets, define them in each file or expose them through theme variables or `App.get_theme_variable_defaults`.
 Let's say we define a variable `$success: lime;`.
 Our `$border` variable could then be updated to `$border: wide $success;`, which will be translated to `$border: wide lime;`.